UCSF-CBI/c4/docs/howto/rstudio-server.md

 This script was written by our friends at the Rocker project ([rocker tutorial]) and lightly modified for {{ site.cluster.name }}.

 <div class="alert alert-warning" role="alert" style="margin-top: 3ex" markdown="1">
-Note: For newer version of the Rocker container, we must add the <code>--server-user="$USER"</code>.
+Note: For newer version of the Rocker container, we must add the `--server-user="$USER"`.
 Older versions of the container did not have that option.
 </div>